purescript/documentation/Differences-from-Haskell.md

 * RankNTypes
 * ScopedTypeVariables

+## `error` and `undefined`

+Neither of these exist in PureScript.
+If you want to approximate them, you can do so as follows:

+`error` can be emulated with `Control.Monad.Eff.runPure <<< Control.Monad.Eff.Exception.throwException <<< Control.Monad.Eff.Exception.error`

+`undefined` can be emulated with `Unsafe.Coerce.unsafeCoerce unit :: forall a. a` (from purescript-unsafe-coerce).

+Although note that these might have different behaviour to the Haskell versions due to PureScript's strictness.

 ## Where is ... from Haskell?

 As PureScript has not inherited Haskell's legacy code, some operators and functions that are common in Haskell have different names in PureScript: